 The purpose of the WCU Liberal Studies Program is to prepare students to become contributing and informed citizens in a global community.
 There are several ways to satisfy Liberal Studies coursework.

 WCU Courses: The Matrix provides a list of the most common courses offered in Distance Learning Sections at WCU.
-For a complete list of the courses that meet Liberal Studies requirements, please check out the Master Liberal Studies Check Sheet.
+For a complete list of the courses that meet Liberal Studies requirements, please check out the Master Liberal Studies Check Sheet, which can be found here.
 Many of these courses are not available in Distance Sections.
 But, should you need to find an equivalent course at another school, this will help expand the search options.

 CLEP/DSST Testing: College-Level Exam Program (CLEP) tests and Dantes Subject Standardized Tests (DSST) are a fast and easy way to acquire Liberal Studies credits.
 You can take those tests at the WCU Testing Center.
 Or you can find a testing facility near you.
 In either case, these are a great way to “test out” of a course in the Liberal Studies program.
 They are cost and time effective for students who might have a course that didn’t transfer, or who might have enough working knowledge of a subject to demonstrate equivalency.